tautminas/run-to-the-right/README.md

 ## About the game

+You can access the game via this link: https://tautminas.github.io/run-to-the-right/

 Run to the right is a web-based game in which you have to run as far as possible while skillfully evading bombs and engaging airborne eye monsters alongside skeletal allies.
 Developed with [Phaser 3](https://github.com/photonstorm/phaser) and coded in Typescript.
 This game was initiated using [Phaser 3 TypeScript Starter](https://github.com/geocine/phaser3-rollup-typescript) for a robust foundation.

 ## Controls